-Get this free guide for an easy-to-read overview of the new catering equipment maintenance standards by clicking here, or on the image below.
+Get this free guide for an easy-to-read overview of the new catering equipment maintenance standards by clicking here.

 Until recently, planned maintenance was a point of confusion for restaurants and catering managers.
 With no set guidelines or agreed quality standards, equipment was often under- or over-maintained.
 In some cases, lack of clarity meant vital maintenance tasks were neglected altogether.